Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 > The programmer's primary weapon in the never-ending battle against slow system is to change the intramodular structure.\
 _Fred Brooks_

-Dare to say that resources and performance aren't a headache for the majority of applications.
+Dare to say that resources and performance are no longer a headache for the majority of applications.

 </details>